shane-kercheval/shane-kercheval.github.io/_posts/2015-12-23-why-i-moved-from-wordpress-to-jekyll.md

 Hosting with GitHub Pages is free and easy and, of course, [TreeHouse has a course](https://teamtreehouse.com/library/build-a-blog-with-jekyll-and-github-pages){:target="\_blank"} for getting it set up.
 GitHub also has [good documentation](https://pages.github.com){:target="\_blank"}.

 Updating Jekyll via GitHub Pages requires Git, which isn’t difficult to learn, but isn’t as easy as logging on to WordPress.
-That said, the pro's far outweigh the cons.
+That said, the pros far outweigh the cons.

 [^1]: I use [Atom](https://atom.io){:target="\_blank"} on OS X. You can preview what the markdown will look like.
 You can even put it in a pane and see the preview as you type.